CanKuralK/PrecisionFDABrainC/README.md

 The submission is from the
 FDA-CBER-HIVE team at the Food and Drug Administration/Center for Biologics Evaluation and Research/ Office of Biostatistics and Epidemiology.
-The main participants are:  1) Kural Kamil, 2) Anton Golikov 3) Ilya Mazo and 4) Luis Santana-Quintero.
+The main participants are:  1) Kamil Kural, 2) Anton Golikov 3) Ilya Mazo and 4) Luis Santana-Quintero.
 Participants would like to acknowledge the help and support provided by the entire CBER-HIVE team.

 The files that end with FS, describe the Feature Selection Process.